Skip to main content

 ├── HEARTBEAT.md # Autonomous task definitions

-└── config.yml # Main configuration
+└── openclaw.json # Main configuration

 Memory is: